Everyday Girl

 "Everyday Girl" is a song by German girl group Preluders.
 It was written by Fredrik Björk and Per Eklund and produced by Jörn-Uwe Fahrenkrog-Petersen and Gena Wernik for their debut studio album, Girls in the House (2003).
 The song was released as the album's lead single on 17 November 2003 and reached number one on the German Singles Chart while peaking within the top five in Austria and Switzerland.

+Music video

+A music video for "Everyday Girl" was directed by Joern Heitmann.
+Produced by Katapult Filmproduktion, it references British singer George Michael's videos for "Freedom!
+'90" (1990), directed by David Fincher, with Tertia Botha, Miriam Cani, Anh-Thu Doan, Rebecca Miro, and Anne Ross replacing supermodels Naomi Campbell, Linda Evangelista, Tatjana Patitz, Christy Turlington, and Cindy Crawford.